MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 In these PowerShell scripts, we will export selected properties from the Entra objects to JSON files.
 The data from these exported properties will then be used to generate custom reports in Azure Data Explorer.
 The specific properties below were included in these example since we will be using this data to illustrate the types of reports you can create in Azure Data Explorer.
 Since your specific reporting needs will likely vary from what is shown below, you should include the specific properties in these scripts that you are interested in viewing in your reports, however you can follow the same pattern shown below to help build your scripts.

-We have also included a hard-coded “snapshot date” below which identifies the data in the JSON file with a specific date and will allow us to keep track of similar data sets over time in Azure Data Explorer.
+We have also included a hard-coded**snapshot date** below which identifies the data in the JSON file with a specific date and will allow us to keep track of similar data sets over time in Azure Data Explorer.
 The snapshot date is also useful for comparing changes in data between two snapshot dates.

 Get Entra user data